Electrode placement during EMS training

 How to train your muscles at home with EMS

-- connect it to the EMS device,
+- Connect the electrode to the EMS device.

-- remove the electrodes again,
+- Remove the electrodes after the workout

 You can follow different EMS training plans:

-2. Split training: You train different parts of the body alternately every day and repeat the training cycle every three days.
+- Split training: You train different parts of the body alternately every day and repeat the training cycle every three days.

-Which intensity is the right one for you?
+Which intensity is right for you?

 What do you have to pay attention to during EMS training?

-The following list gives you an overview of the special features you should pay attention to before the EMS training:
+The following list gives you an overview of the special features you should pay attention to before EMS training:

-Summarized: How your individual EMS training at home works
+In summary: How your individual EMS training at home works